wp-plugins/featured-galleries/readme.txt

 == Changelog ==

-= 0.5 =
+= 1.0.0 =
-* First public version..
+* First public version.
+Added support for WP's Preview Changes functionality.
+Accomplished this be using two pieces of metadata.

-= 0.1 =
+= 0.9.0 =
-* First version of this plugin.
-Entirely in house, pre-repository.
-Record kept only for organizational purposes.
+* Initial test version sent to WP for submission.